HumanDynamics/RevolvingLoanHack/ProjectPlan/DR_FieldTest/PoC.md

 * Loan Paybacks: Each time the borrower pays back a portion of the loan, a receipt is sent to the borrower, the lender and evidence of the receipt (a hashed digest) is entered to the blockchain
 * Loan Payoff: The final payback (ie: when the borrower pays down the entire disbursed amount and any additional interest or other charges) will trigger a thank you note and receipt that the loan is paid off completely and the debt is discharged transmitted to the borrower, the lender and recorded to the blockchain.   (loan late repayment notices and default notices could likewise be modeled).

-Note: Idea is to use webform to ingest applications data and route it to DataRobot via API and to route the results of DataRobot analytics(a "yes" or "no" or "needs closer human review" recommendation for consideration of loan officers).

 # We Will Know We Have Succeeded If...